(Hypopigmentation; Oculocutaneous Albinism; Ocular Albinism)

 Some types of OA are passed on from one unaffected parent to a child.

 The risk of this problem is higher in:

 - Children of parents who have albinism

-The symptoms of albinism depend on the specific type of albinism.
+Problems vary by type of albinism.
 Some types affect the skin, hair, and eyes.
 Other types affect only the eyes or only the skin.